andreasRu/lucee-admin-language-editor/README.md

-Aaaaaaaaaq# Lucee Admin Language Editor
+# Lucee Admin Language Editor

 A simple editor that helps adding new languages and translations to Lucee Administrator Extension by creating language XML resource files in the Administrator of the web-context (still in Beta).